 In 1995, Evelyn starting taking quilting classes and bought her first sewing machine: a computerized Bernina 1630.
 The quilt shown on the right, called Paradise of Birds Diptych: Cranes & Bamboo, was her first attempt at original design.
 This quilt won "Best Use of Embellishment" at Glendale Quilt Show 2000.

-Since 2003, Evelyn has been teaching knitting and crochet classes at Needle in a Haystack in Montrose, California, USA.
+Since 2003, Evelyn has been teaching a full curriculum of knitting and crochet classes at local yarn shops and yarn events in Southern California.
 She offers a unique approach to instruction, giving students the tools and training to not only master techniques, but also unleash their own creativity to create unique designs.
-She also designs and markets original knit and crochet patterns, and is creating new classes, seminars, and workshops based on these patterns.

 My First Sweater in Breeze